Croquette: South Korea

 The Korean version of croquettes, goroke (고로케) or keuroket (크로켓), are sold in many bakeries in South Korea.
 The most common type is deep-fried rolls stuffed with japchae (잡채) ingredients or chicken curry and mashed potato with vegetable salad.
 Goroke is sometimes filled with kimchi, pork, and bulgogi ingredients.
 Many Korean stores advertise the goroke as a French product and they are sold in most European-style bread stores in South Korea.

 Caribbean

 Puerto Rico

 Croquettes are typically made from ham, codfish or chicken in Puerto Rico, where they are dipped in what is colloquially known as "mayo-ketchup", a variation of fry sauce.
 Frozen croquettes are sold in supermarkets in Puerto Rico.
 There are versions of taro, cornmeal (called sorullos), breadfruit, yams, and cassave in replacement of wheat flour or potato.

 Cuba

 Cuban croquettes are nearly identical to the Puerto Rican croquettes, in that they are also made from ham or chicken.
-There is also a common cheese and potato variation, and they are sometimes made with fish.
+There is also a common cheese, potato, and ham variation, and they are sometimes made with fish.